cloudify-cosmo/docs.getcloudify.org/content/manager_architecture/components.md

 An entity removed from the diagram is a management agent containing a Cloudify plugin able to spawn the aforementioned deployment-specific agents.
 This agent is run during the bootstrap process.

-# InfluxDB and Grafana

-[InfluxDB](http://influxdb.com/) is a time-series database.
-[Grafana](http://grafana.org/) is a dashboard for InfluxDB.

-* A proprietary metrics consumer is used to pull metrics from RabbitMQ and submit them to InfluxDB.
-* InfluxDB is used by Cloudify to store metrics that are primarily submitted by the application's hosts.
-* Grafana is embedded within the Cloudify Web interface to graph the metrics that are stored in InfluxDB.